 Special knowledge, skills, and abilities:

-simple correspondence.
-Able to effectively present information in one-on-one and small group
+Comprehend simple instructions and short correspondence.
+Able to create simple correspondence and effectively present information in one-on-one and small group situations to patients/ employees.

 Familiarity with ophthalmic and general medical terminology.

 Any specific physical requirements for the job:

 Must be able to remain in stationary position for 50% of the time

 Ability to move about to escort patients to the exam rooms and different departments, gather and replace supplies, and stock rooms.

 Constantly positions self to adjust ophthalmic equipment in order to perform exams.

 Ability to manipulate extremely small objects.